oconnor-ryan/E2E2/README.md

 2. Symmetric Key + Public Key + Key Agreement
   - Each user has a public-private key to encrypt their keys and metadata.
-  - A shared secret
+  - A shared secret is kept per group chat and distributed to the group's members.
-3. Use Already-Existing persistant messaging protocol, like Signal Protocol.
+  - Shared keys must be encrypted before being stored on the server to prevent the server from viewing a group's plaintext messages.

 ## Server Side